wp-plugins/viral-sharing-buttons-by-up/readme.txt

 * Added lots of new viral buttons customizations including size, animation, hover effects and more = 1.0.6 =
 * Added new Shape and Style customizations options.
+= 1.0.7 =
+* Added URL Exclude feature so UpSHare can be hidden on certain pages

 == Upgrade Notice ==
 There is no need to upgrade just yet.